mooahmad/prestaconcept.github.io/presta-cms-core/developer-guide/block.md

 ## Overview

-PrestaCms content in managed trought blocks.
+PrestaCms content is managed through blocks.
 Every pages and theme are divided in zones which contains blocks of different types.

 Block system is based on [CMFBlockBundle][1] which extends [SonataBlockBundle][2].

-Before going further, we suggest you read the [SonataBlockBundle][2] documentation which explain a lot of useful step.
+Before going further, we suggest you read the [SonataBlockBundle][2] documentation which explain a lot of useful things.

 ## Block types

 PrestaCMSCore handle basic block types :

--   Simple : A simple block contains a title, a text, a link to another CMS page.
+-   Simple : A simple block contains a title, a text and a link to another CMS page.

 ![Simple block](/assets/presta-cms-core/blocks/block-simple.jpg)